kairosity/mp4-lionize/README.md

 1. View / add / updated my profile details easily on a page specifically for that purpose.
 2. Navigate to my shopping bag quickly from the user portal side bar.
 3. Easily view all my past orders, and all their attendent details.
-4. View a list of ordered products I have yet to review.
+4. View a list of my ordered and purchased products that I can review.
-5. View a list of my reviews.
+5. View a list of all the reviews I have written.

 ### Shopping